 A summary of data usage is:

-People can use freely this data.
-You should mention AEMET as the collector of the original data in every situation except if you are using this data privately and individually.
+People can use these data freely.
+You should mention AEMET as the collector of the original data in every situation except when you are using these data privately and individually.
 AEMET makes no warranty as to the accuracy or completeness of the data.
 All data are provided on an “as is” basis.
-AEMET is not responsible for any damage or loss derived from the interpretation or use of this data.
+AEMET is not responsible for any damage or loss derived from the interpretation or use of these data.

 Installation